Robin Carnahan: Missouri secretary of state

 On November 2, 2004, Carnahan was elected as Missouri's 38th secretary of state.
 In her first bid for elected office, she defeated then-Speaker of the Missouri House of Representatives Catherine Hanaway by over 120,000 votes.
 In November 2008, Carnahan was reelected with nearly 62% of the vote by receiving over 1.7 million votes, the most votes ever cast for a candidate in Missouri history.
 In 2005 she was named one of 24 "rising stars" in American politics by the Aspen Institute's Rodel Foundation, a leading nonpartisan think tank.

 As CEO of a $50mm government agency, Carnahan emerged as a national leader in pioneering the use of innovative technology to save money and improve government service delivery for businesses and citizens.
 To reduce red-tape and costs for businesses, she worked closely with business leaders to identify service improvements, increase online business filings by more than 80%, streamline regulations and reduce filing fees by over $19 million.
 As the state's securities regulator during the 2008 financial crisis, Carnahan gained national recognition for negotiating record settlements on behalf of investors in a number of high-profile cases, including a national settlement in August 2008 in which Wachovia Securities agreed to repay over 40,000 investors who had nearly $9 billion frozen in auction-rate securities accounts.

 Carnahan also worked to increase open access to public documents and data by expanding online availability of information through the Missouri State Archives and Missouri State Library.

 In 2008, Carnahan worked with Missouri's local election authorities to ensure all eligible Missourians had access to the ballot box.
 She has been a strong advocate for early voting, paper ballots and better training for Election Day poll workers.

 Carnahan served as co-chair of both the Elections and Securities Committees of the National Association of Secretaries of State.
 She also served on the executive committee and as Chair of the Democratic Association of Secretaries of State.

 Carnahan's tenure in office focused on providing outstanding customer service to Missouri businesses, financial professionals, investors, voters, genealogists, researchers and hundreds of thousands of other customers.
 In the closeout audit at the end of her term in 2013, Republican State Auditor Thomas Schweich gave Carnahan's office the highest possible performance rating of "excellent".

 2010 U.S. Senate campaign

-On February 3, 2009, Carnahan announced she would run for the United States Senate in 2010 to replace retiring U.S. Senator Kit Bond, saying it's time to "stop the political bickering and start solving problems".
+On February 3, 2009, Carnahan announced she would run for the United States Senate in 2010 to replace retiring U.S. Senator Kit Bond, saying it is time to "stop the political bickering and start solving problems".
 She was elected the Democratic nominee in the primary election held August 3, 2010.

 In October, Carnahan was endorsed by the Kansas City Star, the St. Louis Post-Dispatch, and The St. Louis American.
 However, Carnahan was defeated by Republican Roy Blunt as part of a Republican wave of victories in the midterm election.